-In a rapidly growing digital economy, people fear that they are going to be replaced by bots.
+In a rapidly growing digital economy, people fear being replaced by bots.
 And why not?
 Artificial intelligence tools have already taken over mundane tasks like financial reporting in the XBRL format and data analysis.
 What’s next?
 Are these bots coming after accountants?
 Are these really designed for human replacement?
 Let’s find out.

-XBRL is an MBRS compliant solution that offers several advantages at all stages of business reporting and analysis.
-The benefits can be seen in the form of security, automation, cost-savings, increased reliability, higher accuracy, a better quality of financial information, and effective decision making.
+XBRL is an MBRS-compliant solution that offers several advantages at all business reporting and analysis stages.
+The benefits can be seen in security, automation, cost-savings, increased reliability, higher accuracy, a better quality of financial information, and effective decision-making.

 As this language for electronic communication of financial data becomes the norm worldwide, accountants fear that instead of integrating the process, it’ll take over the reporting process.

 However, this is nothing but a common misconception.

 XBRL is here to SUPPORT accountants and regulators.
 After all, even importing financial data for preparing XBRL reports requires human intervention.
 Every step of the XBRL preparation, from importing data to tagging and final conversion, is controlled by humans.
 All XBRL does is make it easy for resources to compile, convert, and analyze this financial data to make data-driven decisions.